Sowmyad15/8_Week_SQL_Challenge/Dannys_Diner/Danny_diner_Solution.md

 | B           | 74          |
 | C           | 36          |

-- Customer A, B and C spent $76, $74 and $36 respectivly.

 ***

 ### 2. How many days has each customer visited the restaurant?